 as claimed.

-For the second claim, we recall Sylvester's criterion \cite[Theorem~7.2.5]{HJ} says that a matrix $M$ is negative definite if and only if $(-1)^{k}\det M_k>0$ where $M_k$ is the $k^{th}$ principle minor, that is it is the $k\times k$ submatrix in the upper left corner of $A$. \end{proof}
+For the second claim, we recall Sylvester's criterion \cite[Theorem~7.2.5]{HornJohnson2013} says that a matrix $M$ is negative definite if and only if $(-1)^{k}\det M_k>0$ where $M_k$ is the $k^{th}$ principal minor, that is the $k\times k$ submatrix in the upper left corner of $A$. \end{proof}

-We now move to the proof of Lemma~\ref{computationfortbm1}.
-Recall this lemma claims that the intersection matrix of $X_{-n}$ shown on Page~\pageref{computationfortbm1} has signature $n-2$ and $c_1^2(X_{-n})=2-n$. \begin{proof}[Proof of Lemma~\ref{computationfortbm1}] We begin by showing that $\det Q=(-1)^{n-1}$.
-We use the formula for the determinate of a block matrix as in Lemma \ref{negdefproof} where